 Editorial calendars, publishing schedules, and even social network promotions need to be mapped out ahead of time.

 What’s the process for getting a new article published?
 Is there a review cycle?
 Who pushes the “publish” button?
 Who makes revisions once the post is published?
 Who responds to the comments and questions?

 If you are not measuring your programs you are shooting in the dark.
 Google Analytics is free, set it up and learn what to watch for.
 Learn how to determine an “actionable metric” rather than just building reports.
 The demographics can feed into your personas for revision.

 7. Mapping Activity to Goals

-All "activity" is good. (facebook likes, retweets, comments, questions) but unless the activity leads towards one of the goals it’s just activity.
+All “activity” is good.
+(Facebook likes, retweets, comments, questions) but unless the activity leads toward one of the goals it’s just activity.
 Make sure the actions you are taking are focused on the goals.
 And measure what’s working and change what is not working.